STEM: Full Wallet, Empty Mind?

 Computer science in particular can really lack in fulfilling real human development and worldliness – beyond financial gain.
 It’s logic, facts, and tools, and the application of them.
 Many of the projects I worked on left me burnt, feeling like a robot.
 By design, the robotic nature of STEM fields is necessary, though.
 A bridge must withstand certain forces.
 It must, there is no other option but failure.
 It’s math, cut and dry, albeit very complicated.

-That being said, us humans, our lived experience, thoughts, emotions, decisions, are notoriously illogical and chaotic.
+But, us humans, our lived experience, thoughts, emotions, decisions, are notoriously illogical and chaotic – not cut and dry.
 The majority of real insights that I learned in college about the human workings of our decisions, minds, society and world, came from softer science courses like psychology, or liberal arts ones like English.
 And now, it comes from studying history, philosophy, and other liberal arts on my own time.

-I think about going back for a year or two and getting a B.A. in liberal arts, before my life is too set up and I will feel awkward in college again, or before I become my own enemy and dig in my heels into STEM work too deep and sell myself away as a robot to the machine again.
+Sometimes I think about going back for a year or two and studying liberal arts, before my life is too set up and I will feel awkward in college again, or before I become my own enemy and dig my heels into STEM work too deep and forget about it.
 The circumstances around choosing a college major as a high schooler, facing tens of thousands in college debt before even starting my life, were stressful – and for what it’s worth, I don’t deeply regret my decision to study STEM.
 Math is awesome.
+I have a library card and plenty of drive to study liberal arts to help me fill the void.

 Daniel